mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 **getChannel**

-Retrieves a channel as it exists in the store without filling in any additional details such as the display_name for DM/GM channels.
+Retrieves a channel as it exists in the store without filling in any additional details such as the `display_name` for Direct Messages/Group Messages.

 ```javascript
 export function getChannel(state: GlobalState, id: string) {